DitaOneSec/EntraID-BulkAPI-Provisioning/README.md

-# Bamboo HR API Driven Provisioning Entra ID
+# Bamboo HR API Driven Provisioning to Entra ID

 This GitHub Action allows you to provision Entra ID from Bamboo HR using the Bamboo API.